 The following paragraphs present the main ideas about the theory of life, its nature, origin, and evolution.

-The new fundamental development in the General Theory of Conditional Evolution of Life is the idea of the evolution as an internal mechanism of improvement of living beings, that transmits to descendants and that, given the complexity of the aspects involved, use many systems, methods or procedures depending on each case based on its particular conditions.
+The new fundamental development in Conditional Evolution is the evolution as an internal mechanism of living beings’ improvement that transmits to descendants.
+Given the complexity of the aspects involved, use many systems, methods, or procedures depending on the particular conditions.

 The main characteristic of life is Freedom

 All life has an intrinsic tendency to widen the sphere of freedom using evolution